manucabral/phasmopresence/README.md

 # PhasmoPresence
 A simple Phasmophobia Rich Presence client made with :heart:

 IMPORTANT!
-This app does not use MelonLoader
+This app does not use MelonLoader or PhasBypass

 ## Features
 - Shows if you're playing singleplayer or multiplayer